No. 3 Squadron IAF: Burma operations

-At the beginning of April the squadron were involved in road blocking sorties and in attacks on targets in the Taungup pass area with delayed action bombs.
+At the beginning of April the Squadron was involved in road blocking sorties and in attacks on targets in the Taungup pass area with delayed action bombs.
 On 11 April the bridge south-east of Thin Chaung was bombed and destroyed successfully.
-The Squadron's stint in Burma was short, compared with the other RIAF squadrons, but its contribution was acknowledged by the award of one DFC to Flt Lt Minoo Merwan Engineer.
+The Squadron's stint in Burma was short, compared with the other RIAF Squadrons, but its contribution was acknowledged by the award of one DFC to Flt Lt Minoo Merwan Engineer.
 Also, Fg Offr Randhir Singh received a commendation for his services in combat.

-No.3 was moved to St Thomas Mount at Madras in April and then to Risalpur in a training role in September.
-In October 1945, No. 3 was earmarked for conversion to Spitfires.
+3 Sqn was moved to St Thomas Mount at Madras in April and then to Risalpur in a training role in September.
+In October 1945, 3 Sqn was earmarked for conversion to Spitfires.
 Sqn Ldr Shivdev Singh handed over command to Sqn Ldr OP Mehra on 28 December 1945.
-In the last week of January 1946, No. 3 flew its Spitfires to Yelahanka to complete its conversion.
+In the last week of January 1946, 3 Sqn flew its Spitfires to Yelahanka to complete its conversion.

 Following the conversion, the unit was moved to RAF Kolar.
 This period was marked by a number of accidents resulting in the loss of two promising officers in Pilot Officers JM Bose and MU Haq.

 In April 1946, No. 3 Squadron became the first RIAF Squadron to be equipped with the Hawker Tempest II fighter bomber.
 This was completed by December 1946 and command of the unit was assigned to Sqn Ldr Mohan Dev Suri in January 1947, which was followed by a move to Pune.
 There it remained for a considerable part of the year, giving displays over neighbouring towns and cities.
 Puri's command was unfortunately short-lived, however; his aircraft went down in bad weather over the Western Ghats.
 In a run of bad fortune, the next commanding officer, Sqn Ldr AR Pandit, also suffered severe injuries when his Tempest crashed whilst taking off on 9 December 1947.
 Pandit's replacement was Sqn Ldr KS Bhat, an ex Vengeance pilot from No. 7 Squadron.
 Accidents continued into 1948.
 Plt Offr Coelho was lost in a crash in July 1948.
 There were several other 'write-off' cases that were non-fatal.
 Flt Lt LRD Blunt arrived from Ambala to give dual checks to newly arrived pilots in an effort to decrease accidents.